MapsterMapper/Mapster/README.md

 ```

 #### Generating models & mappers
 No need to write your own DTO classes.
 Mapster provides [Mapster.Tool](https://github.com/MapsterMapper/Mapster/wiki/Mapster.Tool) to help you generating models.
-And if you would like explicit mapping, Mapster also generates mapper class for you.
+And if you would like to have explicit mapping, Mapster also generates mapper class for you.

 ```csharp
 [AdaptTo("[name]Dto"), GenerateMapper]